verona-interfaces/editor/README.md

 The editor file must contain of one script tag for metadata as json-ld.
 The syntax and elements are described [here](https://github.com/verona-interfaces/metadata).

 ## release notes
+### 4.0
+* the editor should send always full payload; in case of performance issues, the editor should use strategies like buffer/delay/debounce; therefor, `voeGetDefinitionRequest` and `definitionReportPolicy` property of `editorConfig` in `voeStartCommand` are removed
+* added `directDownloadUrl` in `editorConfig` to enable download of additional code or data by the editor

 ### 3.0
 * specify metadata as json-ld as described [here](https://github.com/verona-interfaces/metadata/#readme); changed `voeReadyNotification` to send this `metadata` instead of `apiVersion`, `notSupportedApiFeatures` and `supportedUnitDefinitionTypes`
 * add variable data to `voeDefinitionChangedNotification` to support coding scheme